nims-dpfc/nims-hyrax/hyrax/README.md

 The application contains
 * Hyrax version 2.3
 * Rails 5.1

+Requires:
+* redis
-* Ruby version 2.4
+* Ruby 2.3.1 - 2.5.3 (as tested)

 ### Steps to install the application
 1. Clone this project
+2. [Set up `rbenv`](https://github.com/rbenv/rbenv#installation) for ruby 2.5.3 with `rbenv install 2.5.3`
-2. To install, cd to the directory and
+3. To install, cd to the `hyrax/` directory and
     ```
+    gem install bundler
-    Bundle install
+    bundle install
     bundle exec rake db:migrate
     ```